-Does Section 2 of the Voting Rights Act (VRA) Apply to Felon Disenfranchisement Laws?
+Does Section 2 of the Voting Rights Act Apply to Laws That Disenfranchise People with Felony Convictions?

 General Reference (not clearly pro or con)

 SCOTUS Blog, in an undated article, “Section 2 of the Voting Rights Act: Vote Dilution and Vote Deprivation,” accessed on Aug.
 3, 2021 and available at scotusblog.com, stated:

 “With respect to vote deprivation claims, in one early case (Richardson v.
 Ramirez, 1974) the Supreme Court held that felon disenfranchisement laws did not violate Section 2, in part because the 14th Amendment expressly countenances restricting the right to vote on the basis of ‘participation in rebellion, or other crime.’
 Most Section 2 vote deprivation claims, however, have not reached the Supreme Court, even though the lower federal courts have struggled with a host of interpretive issues, particularly in light of the 1982 amendment that permitted results-based claims.
 It is a thorny problem to decide whether a voting process whose effect is to exclude a minority voter from participating in an election amounts to a violation of Section 2, under the ‘totality of the circumstances’ test, when some nonminority voters are also excluded by the same process (as, for instance, by a voter identification requirement with a disproportional impact on lower-income voters).”Aug.
 3, 2021

 The US Department of Justice, in a Sep.
 11, 2020 article, “Section 2 of the Voting Rights Act,” available at justice.gov, stated: